Department of Mathematics

 Our students outperform those at other schools.
 In their senior year, our students take the ETS major field test for Mathematics.
 Based on our student’s scores, we are in the top 4% among 339 domestic institutions which have participated in the test since 2004.

-Our alumni have gone on to Cerner Corporation (a global Health Care Information Technology company), University of Nevada at Reno, and Purdue University.
+Our alumni have gone on to Cerner Corporation (a global Health Care Information Technology company), University of Nevada at Reno, Georgia Tech, and Purdue University.